 Will the backdoor Roth IRA strategy always be available?

 There’s no guarantee the backdoor Roth IRA strategy will always be available.
-Congress recently considered legislation that would have eliminated the backdoor option.
+Congress has considered legislation in the past that would have eliminated the backdoor option.
 As of now, the backdoor Roth IRA is still around, but no one can predict its future.

 Before making any moves related to a backdoor Roth IRA, you’ll want to talk to your tax advisor to help ensure this strategy is appropriate for your situation.
 You also will want to consult with your financial advisor on the investment-related aspects involved.